Griffinhale/tastebuds_containerized/README.md

 ```
 Ensure `TEST_DATABASE_URL` points at an isolated database; the pytest fixture automatically creates/drops schemas per test run.

+Ingestion verification tests (`app/tests/test_ingestion_mapping.py`) replay fixture payloads stored in `app/samples/ingestion/*.json` for Google Books, TMDB, IGDB, and Last.fm, so regressions in connector mappings are caught without reaching external APIs.

+### Async SQLAlchemy gotchas
+- The API uses `AsyncSession` everywhere.
+Accessing relationship attributes (e.g., `menu.courses.append(...)`) can trigger lazy loads that rely on sync `greenlet_spawn` contexts and result in `MissingGreenlet` errors.
+Prefer assigning foreign keys directly (set `menu_id`/`course_id`), flush, and then reload via `selectinload` or explicit queries when you need relationships hydrated.
+- When adding nested create/update helpers, follow the pattern in `app/services/menu_service.py#create_menu`: insert the parent, flush to get IDs, insert children/items with FK values, and refresh the menu once everything is committed.
+This keeps async I/O predictable and ensures ordering constraints are satisfied before the response is serialized.

 ---

 ## Getting API Keys